lschnell8/tic-tac-toe/README.md

   - Allow player to choose a character and a battle token.
   - Store multiple character wins and display wins upon selection.
+  - Clear saved wins on the click of a button.

 ## Set Up